How does your dog cope being left alone?

 Our dog came from a shelter.
 He didn’t have a name – he was just ‘pup’.
 No-one knew his date of birth but we reckoned he was somewhere between 3 & 6 months old.
 Gerry was anxious of lots of things: men, children, noises, movement, being touched particularly near his head, and of course being left alone.
 For the purpose of this article though let’s focus on how we tackled the Separation Anxiety.

 - The ‘Find It’ game.
 This simple, fun game gave Gerry confidence, got him using his nose and his brain which helped to calm him down (and tire him out!)
-While he enjoyed sniffing out ‘treasure’, it gave me a way to gradually practise leaving the room … and eventually the house.
+While he enjoyed sniffing out ‘treasure’, it gave me a way to gradually practise leaving the room or garden to practise a mini-abesence.
 Here’s a video of the game

 - Desensitization to triggers.
 I wrote a list of all activities which seemed to make Gerry fret that I was leaving the house: keys jangling, putting on certain shoes, getting a jacket, picking up my handbag, locking the doors/windows etc. I focussed on one at a time so for example I went through a phase of randomly picking up my keys, jangling them, putting them down and going back to my computer or reading.
 I wanted to break the association in Gerry’s mind that keys = mum is leaving me.
 I found Patricia McConnell’s little book “I’ll Be Home Soon” very useful.